Biological control in the home garden

 Using nematodes correctly

 Biological control nematodes come in packs that are mixed with water and watered onto affected plants and soil.
 They are available via mail order and some are formulated with a longer shelf life and supplied via garden centres.
 There are conditions which must be understood if they are to work well.
 Being living organisms they should be used as soon as possible after they are purchased or received and all manufacturers’ instructions followed.
 In general these nematodes require moist conditions and so are best applied in cool and damp conditions.
 Temperature is also important with different species requiring temperatures above 5ºC (41ºF) or 12ºC (54 ºF).
+Whilst the nematode biological controls are usually either insect or mollusc specific, they therefore have the potential to infect non-target animals within those groups.
+They should therefore be used with care and only when there is a specific problem to treat.

 Suppliers of biological controls